centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-virtual-machines.md

 6. To log in to the web interface, go to `http://ip_address/centreon` or `http://FQDN/centreon`.
 (For example, a valid URL would be `http://192.168.1.44/centreon`.)

-7. Log in using the following credentials: Login: `admin`, password: `centreon`.
+7. Log in using the following credentials: Login: `admin`, password: `Centreon!2021`.
 By default, your server has a predefined configuration to monitor the Centreon server itself.

 8. According to your Centreon edition, you may have to [add a license](../../administration/licenses.md).

 9. [Update](../../update/update-centreon-platform.md) your Centreon platform.

 9. [Secure your Centreon platform](../../administration/secure-platform.md).
-We recommend that you change the passwords for the root and admin accounts, and that you define a password for the MariaDB database.
+We recommend that you change the passwords for the root and admin accounts.
+You must define a password for the MariaDB database.

 10. You can now [monitor your first host](../../getting-started/first-supervision.md).

 ## Default credentials

-- To log in to the Centreon web interface, the default credentials are: `admin`/`centreon`.
+- To log in to the Centreon web interface, the default credentials are: `admin`/`Centreon!2021`.
 - The server administration account (using SSH) is: `root`/`centreon`.
 - The root password of the DBMS is not initialized.